multitudinous/ve-suite/VE_Installer/installer/VE Suite Launcher Readme.txt

 See www.vesuite.org
 for information on obtaining VE-Suites dependendcies.
 =========================================================================
-VE-Suite_0.9.3
+VE-Suite_0.9.3 Launcher

 This is the beta of the VE-Suite Launcher.
 Current features include:
 -Setting the Dependencies directory.
 -Setting the working directory from the Launcher.
 -Choosing which mode to run Xplorer in.
+-Choosing which Jconf to use for Xplorer.
 -Launching NameServer, Xplorer and Conductor (and any combination of the three) from one window.
 -Environmental variables set externally will override the Launcher's variable defaults, letting it work with custom builds as well.

-It is currently in beta testing for Windows and Unix (especially Unix).
+It is currently in beta testing for Windows and Unix.

 ========================================================================